Romuald Wadagni: Minister in Talon governments (2016–2026)

+On 7 April 2016, Wadagni was appointed Minister of Economy and Finance in the first Talon government.
 Faced with a country weakened by debt, Wadagni made the consolidation of public finances his priority, in order to make Benin credible to international public and private donors.
 He promoted a proactive debt management policy and made successful exits on the international financial market.
 The credibility gained by honoring its commitments allowed the country to borrow on a very long-term basis and at rates lower than other countries in the region, such as Ivory Coast and Senegal.
+In October 2018, Wadagni completed a €260 million loan for Benin on the international markets.
+This was a first for the country.

 During the COVID-19 pandemic, Benin's economy showed resilience.
 Benin was among the three countries with the highest growth rate in sub-Saharan Africa in 2020 (about 3.8%), with a rebound to 7.2% in 2021 and an estimated average of 6.4% over the 2022-2026 period.
 After Benin's good performance during this period, the rating agency Moody's upgraded the country's rating in March 2021 from B2 with a positive outlook to B1 with a stable outlook.
-This rating reflects the success of the debt management carried out by Romuald Wadagni.
 In April 2022, Fitch Ratings maintained the B+ rating, with a stable outlook.

-Fundraising

-In October 2018, Wadagni completed a €260 million loan for Benin on the international markets.
-This is a first for the country.
+Wadagni also worked to promote the private sector and entrepreneurship.
+In 2020, Benin became the foremost country for ease and speed of creating a new business according to the United Nations Conference on Trade and Development (UNCTAD).

 On 12 January 2021, Benin issued two Eurobonds.
-The first, for 11 years, at a rate of 4.9%, for an amount of 700 million euros.
-A second, over 31 years, with a rate of 6.9%, for an amount of 300 million euros.
+The first, for 11 years, was at a rate of 4.9%, for an amount of €700 million.
+A second, over 31 years, was with a rate of 6.9%, for an amount of €300 million.
 With this operation, Benin joined the limited number of emerging issuers to have a euro-denominated Eurobond with a maturity of more than 30 years.

-In July 2021, Benin carried out a major operation by becoming the first African country to issue a Eurobond dedicated to the financing of projects with a high impact on the achievement of the United Nations Sustainable Development Goals, for an amount of 328 billion CFA francs (500 million euros) and an interest rate of 4.9%.
-This operation follows several months of work by Romuald Wadagni and his team, and trips to meet investors in Asia, Europe and America.
+In July 2021, Benin carried out a major operation by becoming the first African country to issue a Eurobond dedicated to the financing of projects with a high impact on the achievement of the United Nations Sustainable Development Goals, for an amount of 328 billion CFA francs (€500 million) and an interest rate of 4.9%.
+This operation followed several months of work by Romuald Wadagni and his team, and trips to meet investors in Asia, Europe and America.
 On 29 November 2021, the country repaid part of its debt early, finalizing the early redemption of a CFA 218 billion (€332 million) bond tranche on BRVM, including more than CFA 150 billion in bonds issued through public offerings.
-With this operation, Benin saved more than 36 billion CFA francs (about 55 million euros) in non-accrued interest, which were directly injected into various social impact projects.
+With this operation, Benin saved more than 36 billion CFA francs (about €55 million) in non-accrued interest, which were directly injected into various social impact projects.
 Following this operation, the magazine Jeune Afrique published an article entitled "How Romuald Wadagni made Cotonou save 55 million euros".